 6) Keep beards clean and tangle-free

-Author: Berni Black RVN, assistant trainer Pooch Paws Dog Training Club run by Katey Aldred MSc, RVN
+Author: Berni Black RVN, assistant trainer Pooch Paws Dog Training Club run by Katey Aldred MSc, RVN.
+Edited by Katey Aldred.

 Get in touch to see how Katey can help you train your dog CLICK HERE